garrandall/popular-music-data/tracks/give-it-2-u-robin-thicke-kendrick-lamar.md

 You know make a grown man cry
 I wanna give it to you tonight
 And make everything you fantasize
-Come true, ohbaby
+Come true, oh baby
-I’ll make it so, so, so amazing
+I 'll make it so, so, so amazing
-I’ll give it to you
+I 'll give it to you

-You’re like a needle in a haystack
+You 're like a needle in a haystack
 I wanna sit you where my face at
 Lunch with a few Mai Tais
 Purple kisses on my tie
-Life can’t really predict love
+Life can 't really predict love
-Now you’re getting this dick, love
+Now you 're getting this dick, love
-I’m looking for you with a flashlight
+I 'm looking for you with a flashlight
 I want to feel what a real fat ass feel like
 No injection, I learned my lesson
-I walk it like I talk it, baby, this pedestrian Runnin’ through your mind like Jackie Joyner
+I walk it like I talk it, baby, this pedestrian
+Runnin ' through your mind like Jackie Joyner
 Pussy pop like (boom!) go get me a burner
 Got shot like (boom!)
 This can be detrimental
 T-shirt and panties, that's your credential
-You’re cotton candy, I need a fistful
+You 're cotton candy, I need a fistful
-I’m awful antsy, hope that convince you
+I 'm awful antsy, hope that convince you

 Hey, girl